SPANDigital/presidium-core/_key_concepts/index.md

 converted into a job.
-Configuration rules supplied to the Job Scheduler determine the kinds of properties each job has - e.g. expiry time, priority level, due date, etc. Finally, the Job Publisher publishes each job to the correct topic queue it belongs.
+Configuration rules supplied to the Job Scheduler determine the kinds of properties each job has - e.g. expiry time, priority level, due date, etc. Finally, the Job Publisher publishes each job to the correct topic queue.

 ## Job Manager